ImageMagick/Usage-Markdown/morphology/index.md

 However the kernel itself will always be regarded as a simple 'on' or 'off' neighbourhood.
 Any kernel value that is either a 'nan' or less than '`0.5`' will be regards as outside the 'neighbourhood' that it defines.

-In summery, the above operators apply a 'flat' kernel without any 'height' or '3-dimensional' features, but can still be applied to gray-scale images.
+In summary, the above operators apply a 'flat' kernel without any 'height' or '3-dimensional' features, but can still be applied to gray-scale images.

 ### True Gray-scale or 3-dimensional Morphology